SteveJustin1963/tec-Haptic/README.md

 ```

 ### Assumption - reading the analog value from port A0.
-This is a logical l problem and still needs to be resolved for this code to actually work on a real TEC-1.
+This is a logical problem and still needs to be resolved for this code to actually work on a real TEC-1.